 Some women successfully prosecuted their husbands.
-However, the cost of taking proceedings, the possibility the case would be discharged, and the light sentences (for example, three months’ imprisonment) discouraged many from laying charges.
+However, the cost of taking proceedings, the possibility the case would be discharged, and the light sentences (three months’ imprisonment was typical) discouraged many from laying charges.
 Fear of ongoing violence was another deterrent.
 Women were sometimes assaulted by their husbands after a summons was issued.

 Women had some alternatives to legal action.
 One was to stay and tolerate the abuse.

 A few women sought shelter with friends or neighbours.
 Others entered new relationships.
 Some tried to survive alone, but this usually meant earning money, and job options and rates of pay for women were very limited.

 Is it right?